averytree/curiosity-kindler/README.md

 A playful tone is light and humorous, while a formal tone is professional and respectful.
 An absurd tone is unexpected and pushes the boundaries of imagination.

-## Intensity selection
+## Depth selection

-Questions should become increasingly intense from a light, more surface level “Spark” to a moderate “Flame” to a challenging “Inferno.”
+Light should generate simple, surface level questions that range from eight to fifteen words.
+Moderate depth generates moderately challenging questions, averaging around twenty to thirty words.
+Inferno intensity generates the deepest, hardest, most thought-provoking questions which can be short and punchy, mid length, or as long as fifty words but no longer.

 ## Text input